 The Center is required by state laws to adopt annual budgets for the general fund.
 The budget is presented on the modified accrual basis of accounting.
 The budgetary information included in the financial statements is stated as adjusted by budget transfers made during the year.
-For the year ended June 30, 2023, expenditures exceeded appropriations in three functions by \$436,751.
-The over-expenditures were funded by additional federal grants in response to the COVID-19 pandemic.
+For the year ended June 30, 2024, expenditures exceeded appropriations in one function by \$337,581.
+The over-expenditures were funded by less than anticipated expenditures in other functions.